ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     the H-matrix successively in order to achieve a local spawning algorithm.
     This reduces to the original spawning algorithm when **GRAPHSIZE** is 2 and **HAPP** is 1.
 Uses many of the same options as **FCIMC**.

+    **SERIAL** will force NECI to run the serial FCIMC code (which differs substantially from the parallel) even if the code was compiled in parallel.

 **VERTEX** **CCMC** [**FCI**] [**EXACTCLUSTER**]
     Perform Monte Carlo calculations over coupled cluster excitation space, which